dnsnhu/dnsnhu.github.io/index.md

 ## The Artifact

-**Weight Tracking Application** — Android, Java, SQLite Originally submitted as Project Three in CS 360: Mobile Architecture and Programming.
+**Weight Tracking Application**
+Android, Java, SQLite.
+Originally submitted as Project Three in CS 360: Mobile Architecture and Programming.

 The original application works, and that is roughly all that can be said for it.
 Activities call the database directly from click listeners on the UI thread.
 The